Basques: Language

 Both the Spanish and French governments have, at times, suppressed Basque linguistic and cultural identity.
 The French Republics, the epitome of the nation-state, have a long history of attempting the complete cultural absorption of cultural minority groups.
 Spain has, at most points in its history, granted some degree of linguistic, cultural, and even political autonomy to its Basques, but under the regime of Francisco Franco, the Spanish government reversed the advances of Basque nationalism, as it had fought in the opposite side of the Spanish Civil War: cultural activity in Basque was limited to folkloric issues and the Catholic Church.

 Today, the Southern Basque Country within Spain enjoys an extensive cultural and political autonomy.
 The majority of schools under the jurisdiction of the Basque education system use Basque as the primary medium of teaching.
 However, the situation is more delicate in the Northern Basque Country within France, where Basque is not officially recognized, and where lack of autonomy and monolingual public schooling in French exert great pressure on the Basque language.

-In Navarre, Basque has been declared an endangered language, since the anti-Basque and conservative government of Navarrese People's Union opposes the symbols of Basque culture, highlighting a Spanish identity for Navarre.
+In Navarre, Basque was declared an endangered language, since the conservative government of the Navarrese People's Union restricted its use.

 Basque is also spoken by immigrants in the major cities of Spain and France, in Australia, in many parts of Latin America, and in the United States, especially in Nevada, Idaho, and California.

 Political status and violence

 Since its articulation by Sabino Arana in the late 19th century, the more radical currents of Basque nationalism have demanded the right of self-determination and even independence.
 Within the Basque country, this element of Basque politics is often in balance with the conception of the Basque Country as just another part of the Spanish state, a view more commonly espoused on the right of the political spectrum.
 In contrast, the desire for greater autonomy or independence is particularly common among leftist Basque nationalists.
 The right of self-determination was asserted by the Basque Parliament in 2002 and 2006.
-Since self-determination is not recognized in the Spanish Constitution of 1978, a wide majority of Basques abstained (55%) and some even voted against it (23.5%) in the ratification referendum of December 6 of that year.
+Since self-determination is not recognized in the Spanish Constitution of 1978, a wide majority of Basques abstained (55%) and some even voted against it (23.5%) in the ratification referendum of 6 December that year.
 However, it was approved by clear majority overall in Spain (87%).
 The autonomous regime for the Basque Country was approved in a 1979 referendum but the autonomy of Navarre (Amejoramiento del Fuero: "improvement of the charter") was never subject to a referendum but only approved by the Navarrese Cortes (parliament).